 Additionally, Brenden was appointed to the Rural Center board by Lt.
 Governor Dan Forest, where he served on the transition team after the center’s reorganization.

-Brenden serves on the Tabor City Committee of 100, the board of the Cape Fear Council of the Boy Scouts of America, as a member of the Columbus County Jobs Foundation (formerly the Committee of 100) and the Southeastern Community College Board of Trustees.
+Brenden serves on the Tabor City Committee of 100 and as a member of the Columbus County Jobs Foundation (formerly the Committee of 100) and the Southeastern Community College Board of Trustees.

 Brenden is an active member of Tabor City Baptist Church, where he has served as a Deacon, Chairman of the Building and Grounds Committee and three terms on the Finance Committee.